JamesWardAntony/bball_am/readme.txt

 1. File List: See below.

 2. Relationship between files, if important: See below.

-3. Additional related data collected that was not included in the current data package: fMRI data from recall - please e-mail the Lead Contact (james.ward.antony@gmail.com) if interested!
+3. Additional related data collected that was not included in the current data package: N/A

 4. Are there multiple versions of the dataset? no

 METHODOLOGICAL INFORMATION

-1. Description of methods used for collection/generation of data: See below for a grand overview.
+1. Description of methods used for collection/generation of data: See main text.

-2. Methods for processing the data: See below for a grand overview.
+2. Methods for processing the data: See main text.

-3. Instrument- or software-specific information needed to interpret the data: MATLAB, Python, R.
+3. Instrument- or software-specific information needed to interpret the data: Python.

 4. Standards and calibration information, if appropriate:

-5. Environmental/experimental conditions: See paper.
+5. Environmental/experimental conditions: See main text.

-6. Describe any quality-assurance procedures performed on the data: MRIQC performs quality control checks on fMRIPREP analyses.
+6. Describe any quality-assurance procedures performed on the data:

 7. People involved with sample collection, processing, analysis and/or submission: E-mail the lead contact (james.ward.antony@gmail.com) for questions!

 ---